Program Outcomes

 The DPT faculty have a responsibility to exercise their professional judgment, guided by the APTA Code of Ethics, in determining a student’s competence to continue in the program.
 They bear the weight of the public safety as educators of future health care providers.
 Faculty will consider the student’s demonstrated academic performance and professional behaviors as well as the student’s perspective as outlined in the formal appeal letter.
 Students may not appeal for reinstatement following dismissal more than once.

-- Following receipt of a dismissal letter from the Dean of The School of Health Sciences, DPT students may consider whether or not to appeal to the faculty to be re-instated.
-Students should notify the Chair and their Academic Advisor no later than 5 business days following dismissal of their intent to appeal.
+- Following receipt of a dismissal letter from the Dean of Health Sciences, DPT students may consider whether or not to appeal to the faculty to be re-instated.
+The PT Chairperson and/or the student’s advisor will provide the student with a due date for the appeal.

-- Students are required to discuss their appeal with their advisor.
+- Students are encouraged to schedule a meeting to discuss their situation and the appeal letter with their advisor and/or the PT Chairperson

 - The DPT faculty will confidentially review the formal appeal letter and discuss the student’s reinstatement at the next scheduled faculty meeting following receipt.
-Faculty will vote for reinstatement, requiring a two-thirds majority.
-The student’s advisor may advocate but will not vote.
+Following discussion, the faculty will vote for reinstatement but the student’s advisor, as advocate, will not vote.
+A three/fifths majority (60%) is required for a successful appeal.

-- Students will be informed of the decision with a written letter from the Chair, copied to the Dean, Advisor and Provost's Office.
+- Students will be informed of the decision with a written letter from the Chair, copied to the Dean, Advisor and Vice Provost.

 Denial of Appeal